 1-month PFE is the potential future exposure 1 month into the future.
 9 months into the future the PFE stands at 139,885.78, and so on.

-If we were to stress implied volatility, i.e. assume that implied volatility increased by say 3 times the existing levels (applied as a constant for the life time of the option) the PSR & PFE values would also increase:
+We assume that implied volatility increases by 3 times the existing levels.
+The multiplier applies to vol as a constant for the life time of the option.
+As a result, the PSR & PFE values also increase:

-Note: The invariant nature of the interest rate term structure and implied volatility at future data points are issues that need to be reviewed and considered when refining the PFE model.
+Note – The invariant nature of the interest rate term structure and implied volatility at future data points are not optimal.
+They should be reviewed and considered when refining the PFE model.